wangyuchi369/InstructAvatar/README.md

 python main.py --base configs/xxxxx.yaml --train --trainer.devices 8 --logdir /xxxx/xxx/ --extra 'model.base_learning_rate=5.e-6,model.params.backbone_config.params.dropout=0.08'
 ```
-- base: Specifies the config file to use.
+- --base: Specifies the config file to use.
 - --train: Indicates that the model is in training mode.
 - --trainer.devices: Specifies the number of GPUs to use (in this case, 8 GPUs).
 - --logdir: Specifies the directory to save the training logs.